sanjayk0330/Quantum-Computing/QOSF 2023/Readme.md

 10=4+6
 ```
 The circuit is constructed by using the well-known Grover's Algorithm.
 The algorithm consists of multiple parts:
-1. We apply Hadamard gates to the all 0 states which creates a state of equal superpositions.
+1. We apply Hadamard gates to the all 0 state which creates a state of equal superpositions.
 2. We use a constructed oracle to mark the solution states.
 3. We use a constructed diffusion operator to amplify the correct states determined from the oracle.
 4. We repeat Steps 2 and 3 sufficiently many times and measure the result.